tanaos/cognitor/README.md

 ### Use the search platform only

-If you just want to use the search platform without the worker, you can start it with:
+If you prefer to index documents manually through the API instead of using the worker, you can simply start the search platform without the worker:

 ```bash
 docker compose up -d
 ```

+Keep in mind that in this case, document batching, embedding and indexing will not happen automatically, and you will need to handle that yourself (e.g. by using the SDKs or implementing your own background process).

-Stop it with:
+Stop the search platform with:

 ```
 docker compose down